AidanRocke/analytic_min-max_operators/README.md

 function analytic_min_max(X::Array{Float64, 1},N::Int64,case::Int64)

     """
-        An analytic approximation to the min and max operators.
+        An analytic approximation to the min and max operators

         Inputs:
             X: a vector from R^n where n is unknown